mlswg/mls-extensions/draft-ietf-mls-extensions.md

 ### Common Data Structures

-The Safe Extension API reuses the `ExtensionType` and the "MLS Extension Types" IANA registry used for these core structs (see Section 17.3 of
-{{!RFC9420}}), even for safe extensions with no core struct changes.
+The Safe Extension API reuses the `ExtensionType` and the "MLS Extension Types" IANA registry used for these core structs (see {{Section 17.3 of !RFC9420}}), even for safe extensions with no core struct changes.
 This is because many extensions modify a core struct, either primarily or to store state (related to the group or a client) associated with another aspect of that extension.